-Then today I read a post from Steve Quick who was upset about lamps.
-In his words, a rant about something minor.
-Although it may have been minor, it really brings much of what we have become as a society to a whole new light.
-(Steve often makes me think, which is not a bad thing.)
+Today, I read a post from Steve Quick, who was upset about lamps.
+In his words, it was a rant about something minor.
+Although it may have been minor, it brings much of what we have become as a society to a new light.
+(Steve often makes me think, which is not bad.)

-It made me think of how 40 years ago someone started working for a great company and spent the entire life at one job.
+It made me think of how, 40 years ago, someone started working for a great company and spent their entire life at one job.
 Steve talked about how society is a disposable society with material goods.
 Made me think of my career.
 This is the longest I have ever been in one job, 14 years.
 In total I have had over 12 jobs in 35 years..
-Now I am thinking of moving onward again.
+Now, I am considering moving onward again.
 Nothing like my father or his father.
-Besides being a material goods disposable society, we really have become a transient society as well.
+Besides being a disposable material goods society, we have become a transient society as well.

-But that lack of employee dedication is also caused on the other side.
+However, that lack of employee dedication is also caused by the other side.
 Companies no longer have loyalty to an employee.
 People have become a commodity dependent on stock performance as well.
 Is this all wrong?
-I do not know, just a thought I have had over the past weeks.
+I do not know.
+It is just a thought I have had over the past weeks.

-I was excited (and for you I-phone users) to find a diet and exercise software I like better than Fit-Day.
+I was excited (and for iPhone users) to find a diet and exercise software I like better than Fit-Day.
 It is called SparkPeople nutrition.
 It allows you to track what you eat and get all kinds of nutrition analysis.
-It is web based with a ap for the i-phone which works great.
+It is web-based with an app for the iPhone, which works great.
 I can sit in the restaurant and add my food immediately upon eating rather than write it down and enter it later.
 Really is nice.

-I was supposed to go to the Dr. yesterday for the knee but the out of state interview stopped that appointment.
-So I am hoping next week it all looks fine.
-I no longer have pain and feels pretty good.
-Although I think I will do little running until I get my weight down just to minimize impact on the knee.
-Might be a good idea as the cold is setting in and the days are getting shorter.
+I was supposed to go to the doctor yesterday for the knee, but the out-of-state interview stopped that appointment.
+So, I am hoping next week it all looks fine.
+I no longer have pain and feel pretty good.
+Although I think I will do little running until I get my weight down just to minimize the impact on the knee, it might be a good idea as the cold is setting in and the days are getting shorter.

 The UMTR fest is this Saturday.
-Looking forward to it but as I wrote in an earlier Blog post my favorite local artist is having a CD release party at Bunkers and I really want to go see her perform.
-So I will leave at 8 PM and will probably miss some great awards and presentations.
+I'm looking forward to it, but as I wrote in an earlier Blog post, my favorite local artist is having a CD release party at Bunkers, and I really want to go see her perform.
+So I will leave at 8 PM and probably miss some great awards and presentations.
 These Ultra folks are all just happy and fun to be with!

-Hope all is well with everyone.
-This is my last weekend free until I have four solid weekends of tennis followed by two weekends off then 5 weekends of tennis in a row to kick off the new year.
-I thought I was going to cut back?
-Well, tuition is expensive...
+I hope all is well with everyone.
+This is my last weekend free until I have four solid weekends of tennis, followed by two weekends off, and then five weekends of tennis to kick off the new year.
+I thought I was going to cut back.
+Well, tuition is expensive.

-I want to close this post, the night before veterans day, to say thanks to all those who risk their lives and the loved ones who live on after the loss of a soldier.
+I want to close this post, the night before Veterans Day, to say thanks to all those who risk their lives and the loved ones who live on after the loss of a soldier.
 I went to Fort Snelling Cemetery and took a few pictures.
-This one just struck me and thought I would post it here.
+This one just struck me, and I decided to post it here.
 I could have spent the entire day there...
-It is much larger than I ever thought it was and really has many many stories to tell.
+It is much larger than I ever thought it was and has many stories to tell.

-This post is getting to long.
-If you hung on this long, I need to add to the post a story...
-As after I left the cemetery where many people had a life cut short, I thought of and read a favorite story of mine.
-It is about how we cherish so many things, but we often forget time with friends and loved ones is the most precious.
+This post should be shorter.
+I must add a story to the post if you hung on this long.
+After I left the cemetery where many people had their lives cut short, I thought of and read a favorite story of mine.
+It is about how we cherish many things, but we often forget that time with friends and loved ones is the most precious.
 The story goes:

 Over the phone, his mother told him, "Mr. Belser died last night.
 The funeral is Wednesday."